Monodromy Coordinates: Monodromy Coordinates: Compression

 \begin{example} There are $d=666841088$ quadric surfaces tangent to $9$ given quadric surfaces in $\mathbb{C}^3$ (see \cite{TangentQuadrics}).
 Finding these tangent quadrics amounts to solving a polynomial system in $10$ variables, over $90$ parameters.
-Under the practical storage assumptions of Remark \ref{rem:NAGapplication}, we specialize the table of Theorem \ref{thm:storage} for various monodromy tree representations.
-We use the approximation $H_d \approx \ln(d)$ and the empirical observation that $\mathbb{E}(j^*) \approx \frac{d+1}{2}$ (see Remark \ref{rem:expj}).
+Under the practical storage assumptions of Remark \ref{rem:NAGapplication}, we specialize Theorem \ref{thm:storage} for various monodromy tree representations.
+We use the approximation $H_d \approx \ln(d)$ and the empirical observation that $\mathbb{E}(j^*) \approx \frac{d+1}{2}$.
 Note that $d/\ln(d) \approx 32820112$.
+To encode a monodromy tree of type $\textrm{I}$ costs $58,880$ bits and requires around one-billion oracle calls to unpack.
+For types $\textrm{II}-\textrm{IV}$, the number of oracle calls is approximately $d$ and the approximate number of bits to store are $60,116, 61,416,$ and $112,150$ respective.
+Type $\textrm{V}$ with $\alpha = 100000,10,$ and $1$ respectively require approximately $8$-million, $85$-billion, and $853$-billion bits to store.
+To unpack these three trees of type $\textrm{V}$ one needs approximately $d$,$\frac{9}{10}d$, and $\frac{1}{2}d$ oracle queries respectively. \end{example}